diffix/desktop/docs/tips.md

 ## Anonymization parameters

-__Diffix__ has a number of anonymization parameters, such as noise level and suppression threshold, that affect the strength of anonymization and data quality.
+__Diffix Elm__ has a number of anonymization parameters, such as noise level and suppression threshold, that affect the strength of anonymization and data quality.
 Currently only the suppression threshold hard lower bound can be set.
 Other parameter settings have defaults that optimize for data quality while still providing strong anonymity.
 If you believe you need to configure these other parameters, please contact us at